Jesu, juva

 The Three Courts

-When you enter that sacred place, your mouth becomes an instrument of God.
-You cannot leave that place and use the same instrument to speak ill of anyone.
+When we enter that sacred place, our mouths become instruments of God.
+We cannot leave that place and use the same instrument to speak ill of anyone.
 Not politicians.
-Not your enemies.
+Not our enemies.
 Not anyone.

 YOUR MISSION